DataONEorg/DataONE_Operations/README.rst

 -----------

 All scripts are meant to be run from a BASH command line (untested on windows), send output to stdout.
-Output in text, json, xml is generally supported.
+Output in text, json, and sometimes xml is supported.

+* ``d1nodes`` Show the list of nodes in an environment.
+* ``d1nodeprops`` Get and set the custom properties on nodes.
+* ``d1fields`` Retrieves a list of fields from the specified solr core.
 * ``d1hosts`` List DataONE CNs in an environment.
+* ``d1logintoken`` Drive a webbrowser session to login to ORCID and receive a DataONE token.
+Note: It is necessary to `pip install selenium` in the working python virtual environment before this script can be used.
+* ``d1verifytoken`` Given a token, decode and verify the signature

+May be out of date:

 * ``d1resolve`` Resolve an identifier.
 * ``d1sysmeta`` Retrieve system metadata given an identifier.
-* ``d1nodes`` Show the list of nodes in an environment.
-* ``d1fields`` Retrieves a list of fields from the specified solr core.
 * ``d1facets`` Retrieves values for a solr field in the specified solr core.
 * ``d1getpids`` Retrieves identifiers from metacat postgres and checks file system consistency.
 * ``d1listobjects`` Run listObjects against a node with various filter options.